MRC-Epid-it24/intake24/docs/docs/api/authentication.md

 * Survey / Feedback frontend
 * Admin tool

-Login endpoints issue JWT `access tokens` in response body. `Access token` are short-lived JWT and should be included in header to authorize given request.
+Login endpoints issue JWT `access tokens` in response body. `Access token` is short-lived JWT and should be included in header to authorize given request.

 ```http
 GET /some/end/point